guigrpa/mady/ROADMAP.md

     * [x] Don't consider `isMarkdown`-flagged messages as MessageFormat
     * [x] Don't include `scope`d keys in the output .js files
     * [x] Generate a separate `scoped/{scopeName}-{lang}.js` file for each scope
+* [ ] Why aren't messages from getExtraMessages() updated, when data.json changes?
+* [ ] Client:
+    * [ ] For isMarkdown keys, don't enforce MessageFormat validation in translations
     * [ ] Improve editing of long data.
 Include markdown preview
 * [ ] [Future] Allow integration with another server:
     * Serve assets
     * Events to report on changes: added translations, new messages, etc. Events could be used to trigger prepareBuild, build, same as manually editing variable contents.